 Must be good, high-quality English that doesn’t require a lot of editing.

-We can’t accept articles from other job search/career coaches or content writers (resumes, LinkedIn profiles, biographies, cover letters, etc.) or any other practitioners who offer similar services to ours.
+We don’t accept articles from other job search/career coaches or content writers (resumes, LinkedIn profiles, biographies, cover letters, etc.) or any other practitioners who offer similar services to ours.

-If we use your article, we’ll need a 25-50 word bio, a head shot if you have one, and a link to one of your websites or social media pages.
+We’ll need a 25-50 word bio, a head shot if you have one, and a link to one of your websites or a social media account where you’re active.
 Bio, with one do-follow back link to your website, will be part of the article, at the end.

 We will promote your content on our social media channels, and expect that you will do the same.

 To further increase exposure of your article, it will also be published at a later time on our sister site, the Executive Resume Branding Blog.

 Minimum of 800 words and a maximum of 3500 words